nu11ptr/uni_error/README.md

 3. It can sometimes be helpful to evaluate the chain of errors for determining the root cause.

 The typical crates to solve these problems are `anyhow` and `thiserror`.
-These are great crates, but I wanted better integration between the univeral error and the kind (essentially an `anyhow` that is "kind-aware").
+These are great crates, but I wanted better integration between the universal error and the kind (essentially an `anyhow` that is "kind-aware").
 This crate is more like `anyhow` than `thiserror`, as the latter could be seen as complementary and used to create the inner "kind".

 ## Install